mseng10/plnts/README.md

 Welcome!
-This is a dedicate repository to how I'll store and manage any of the many plants I care for on a day to day basis.
-Please feel free to contribute!
+This is a dedicated repository to how I'll manage the many plants I care for on a day to day basis.